The Excel NORMDIST Function

 The chart on the rightabove chart shows the Normal Probability Density Function with a mean of 40 and a standard deviation of 20.

 If you want to calculate the value of this function at x = 50, this can be done using the Excel Normdist function, as follows:

-Normal Probability Density Function with mean = 40 & std. dev. = 20
+Cumulative Normal Distribution Function with mean = 1, std. dev. = 0.3

 If you want to calculate the value of this function at x = 0.8, this can be done using the Excel Normdist function, as follows:

-Further information and examples of the Excel Normdist function can be found on the Microsoft Office website.
+For further details and examples of the Excel Normdist function, see the Microsoft Office website.

 If you get an error from the Excel Normdist function this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied standard_dev argument is ≤ 0.|

 |#VALUE!||-||Occurs if any of the supplied arguments is non-numeric or is a non-logical value.|